mkulakovsky6/CSCI1000-Group-Project/members/Lucas.md

 - Reading Books
 - Cooking new things

-  My classes for next semeter are:
+My classes for next semester are:
 - MATH 2300
 - ECON 2010
 - PHIL 2160
 - CSCI 2270

 My favorite foods are:
 - Pizza
 - Pasta
 - Mongolian Beef

-The topics in CS that I am most exicted about are:
+The topics in CS that I am most excited about are:
 - Machine Learning
 - Software Engineering
-- Learning new software languagues.
+- Learning new software languages.